The-101-project/openPLC_review/log.md

 * l3.
 The book focus seems to be on R-Pi and ESP8266
 * l4.
 I checked also other google findings on openPLC and R-Pi
 * l5. openPLC can run in every hardware where its runtime can be installed
 * l6.
-Plenty Arduino variations can be used
+Plenty 8/32bit Arduino variations can be used
+* l7.
+Also ESP32, ESP8266, R-Pi, RP2040, and more